-You’ve more chance of discovering the corpse of Thomas Desimone than you have of finding any even slightly polished dramatics here and the characters are all clichés.
+You’ve more chance of discovering the corpse of Thomas Desimone than you have of finding any polished dramatics here and the characters are all clichés.
 I did however really like Carl, the sleazy coke-head, who spent most of the runtime walking around naked or sniffing lines in the bathroom.
 During his haze of cocaine, cheese and snow, he cracks on to Lisa Loring’s character with the awesome line, ‘I would love to make the blood pump in your veins again!” – That has to be amongst the best and most direct chat up hooks that I have ever heard.
-Oh and did I mentioned that he has one of those tiny pig-style ponytails?
+Oh and did I mention that he has one of those tiny pig-style ponytails?
 How could you not love the guy?
 Whilst everyone walked around in a mullet, he went for the bad in any decade rat’s tail look.
 What a tool.

 Aside from suffering from hearing difficulties, Trina is also particularly dumb.
 She wakes up to find her husband lying in the kitchen with a knife sticking out of his chest and after the obligatory fumble for the keys to a car that won’t start, she eventually decides to use the telephone.
 Instead of ringing the local law enforcement or a paramedic for her partner who is by now probably bleeding to death, she calls Alex the resort manager whom they shared dinner with the night before.
 Sometime later when the killer is finally unmasked after a pretty pacey showdown, his motives are thinner than Lisa Loring’s ‘comeback’ career.
 And just as baffling!

-If you are one of those that’s riding the eighties revival and your favourite song is still ‘it’s the final countdown’, then Iced will rock your world.
+If you are one of those that’s riding the eighties revival and your favourite song is still ‘It’s the final countdown‘, then Iced will rock your world.
 It was released in the years when slasher directors no longer had gore to rely on to hide their lack of talent, so instead they used lame nudity and – mostly unintentional – humour.

 I am sure that this will not be the last time I reach for this decrepit VHS when I need a slasher fix.
 I’ll have to put up with bad tracking though, because there’s still no sign of a release date on DVD.
 Perhaps people nowadays prefer the infinitely better Shredder from 2001?
 Either way, I like this cheesy slasher and recommend it wholeheartedly to those who love their campy eighties movies.